Firefighters’ Compensation Act Policy 21-116 | Effective Date: April 13, 2016

 Appeals Tribunal – means the Workers’ Compensation Appeals Tribunal established under the WHSCC & WCAT Act.

-Dependant – a member of the family of a firefighter or former firefighter, who was wholly or partly dependent upon his or her earnings at the time of his or her death or who, but for the disablement of the firefighter or former firefighter, would have been so dependent.
+Dependant – a member of the family of a firefighter or former firefighter, who was wholly or partly dependent upon their earnings at the time of their death or who, but for the disablement of the firefighter or former firefighter, would have been so dependent.
 (FC Act)

 Disability fund – the fund providing for the payment of compensation, benefits and expenses pursuant to the FC Act and the administrative costs under this Act incurred in relation to the FC Act.
 (WHSCC & WCAT Act)